Inside Aberdeen – top things to do

 Explore hidden Aberdeen

-This quirky beach-side district is known as ‘Fittee’ by the locals, but however you say it, it’s a memorable spot.
+Footdee is a quirky beach-side district is known as ‘Fittee’ by the locals, but however you say it, it’s a memorable spot.
 Tiny, characterful houses cluster around the harbour, the hub of this former fishing village that’s since been swallowed by the city.

 Head to the Union Square shopping centre, AB11 5RG, for high-street favourites like H&M, M&S, New Look and Next.